wpb-astro/skymapper/README.md

 ## Example uses

 The examples are based on the [first data release](http://des.ncsa.illinois.edu/releases/sva1) of the [Dark Energy Survey](http://www.darkenergysurvey.org), but any other data set with RA/Dec coordinates will do.
-The respective codes can be found in [examples/](examples/).
+You can see how to set up the map and how to style all elements of the visualization.

 ###Density / depth map